 How they work

-Demin plants consist of two pressure vessels; one containing cation and the other containing anion exchange resins.
+Demin plants (Also known as DM plants) consist of two pressure vessels; one containing cation and the other containing anion exchange resins.
 Raw water passes through the cation vessel first, where positively charged ions are chemically exchanged for hydrogen ions.
 It then continues to the anion vessel where negatively charged ions are chemically exchanged for hydroxide ions.
 The Hydrogen and Hydroxide ions combine to create pure water.

 A demin plant then needs to be regenerated with hydrochloric acid and sodium hydroxide when necessary so the site where the plant is installed needs to have COSHH Regulations.

 A typical demin plant normally takes between 2 – 3 hours to regenerate.
-The regeneration on our demin plants take approximately 20 minutes so very little downtime and the effluent on the plant is neutral so no consent to discharge is required.
+The regeneration on our demin plants take approximately 20 minutes so very little downtime.
+The plant regenerates at the same time to enable production of neutral effluent.*